 Fortunately, I have seen a positive change in attitudes which has resulted in improved support for children and adolescents who may have questions about their gender.
 There are now specialist children’s gender services established in all mainland states of Australia.
 However, trans youth still report difficulties accessing health services with 40% saying they have experienced healthcare providers who did not understand or respect their identity.
 So, we still have a way to go before a young person can openly share their concerns without fear of discrimination, judgement, or ridicule.

 Many children and teenagers are gender expansive which means the way they express gender (for example, through clothing, haircuts, first name) may or may not conform to society’s expectations or they may reject the whole notion of gender and seek to break down stereotypes.
-Other young people are transgender, which is when someone’s gender identity (internal sense of being male, female, non-binary or another descriptor) doesn’t align with the gender assigned to them at birth.
+Other young people are transgender, which is when someone’s gender identity (internal sense of being male, female, non-binary or another descriptor) doesn’t align with the gender registered at birth.
 Neither are pathological or psychiatric conditions, but both may require specialist support if the child or young person is distressed or experiencing what is called gender dysphoria.

 Part of the role of child and adolescent gender services is to increase understanding of the reasons why children and adolescents experience gender diversity, provide support to optimise health outcomes and provide a thoughtful and thorough assessment to those seeking medical interventions.